MohsinShabbir5/Mohsin-Shabbir---Assessment---Chat/README.md

 1.0.0

 ### Status
-This project is for the assessment and currently I have added the express code which  creates a socket IO server and with client ( React JS ) with socket IO client which is currently handling the socket IO server via context api
+This project is for the assessment and its a full fledged chat application for multiple users.
+Multiple users can connect thorough the server and can chat.

 ### Tasks Accomplished
-Currently a user can enter into a chat room and connects with the socket server.
-The UI is added for login and chat screen using material ui but the chat screen is not dynamic currently
+Most of the tasks accomplished already even some additional functionalities also added (which are not mentioned in assessment)

+ - User can view the list of other online users

 ### Tasks Remaining
-- To make the chat screen dynamic and able to see the current messages
-- add another screen to view the list of connected users to the server
+- The Ui can be much better